How to Ship Oversized Loads: Key Points

 Measurements

 Heavy haul, oversize load, or wide load is a shipment that goes beyond legal limits for weight, size, or dimensions and requires specialized equipment for handling.
+Understanding what is considered an oversized load is crucial for proper planning.
 Usually, heavy hauls are industrial shipments like steel and mining products, large machinery, aircraft parts, and various smaller steel equipment.
-Understanding all regulations before shipping your oversize freight is crucial to ensure safety.
+Understanding all regulations, including shipping height restrictions and dimensional restrictions, before shipping your oversize freight is crucial to ensure safety and compliance.

 Legal Regulations

-Abiding with legal restrictions on shipping an oversize load is challenging because every state, municipality, or city may have different required laws and permits.
+Abiding by legal restrictions and wide load rules when transporting oversized loads is challenging because every state, municipality, or city may have different required laws and permits.
 Apart from size regulations, there are also restrictions on when and how the drivers can transport oversize loads.
 For example, many cities only permit carrying a heavy haul during the daytime for safety reasons.
-Other regulations can prohibit moving on certain roads or during certain hours.
-Not having a permit or having the wrong one can cost you lots of time and money, considering that you can incur a fine, and the load most likely won’t make it to the destination on time or at all.
+Other state-specific regulations can prohibit moving on certain roads or during certain hours.
+Not having oversize permits or having the wrong ones can cost you lots of time and money, considering that you can incur a fine, and the load most likely won’t make it to the destination on time or at all.

-Whether you’re a frequent shipper or a one-time-mover, there are permit options for you.
+Whether you’re a frequent shipper or a one-time mover, there are permit options for you.
 There are three categories of permits: one-time hauls, multiple similar hauls, or annual permits for the movement of regularly produced hauls.
 Fees vary state-to-state, but most permits are less than $70 for a basic load.
-To apply for a permit, you must first understand the details of your oversize load.
+To apply for a permit, you must first understand the details of your oversize load and the specific permit requirements for your route.

-The two most popular trailers for oversize shipping loads are flatbeds and step decks.
-Flatbeds and step decks allow product hangover, making them perfect for shipping oversize loads.
+The two most popular trailers for wideload shipping are flatbeds and step decks.
+Flatbed shipments and step decks allow product hangover, making them perfect for shipping oversized loads.
 A typical flatbed trailer is 48 ft long and 8.5 ft wide.
 As the name implies, a step deck is separated into two sections with a step in between.
 The smaller, raised platform is 11 ft long and 8.5 ft wide, whereas the longer, lower deck is about 40 ft long and 8.5 ft wide.

 How to Ship Oversized Loads: Best Practices